coruscateor/gtk_estate/README.md

     let app = Application::builder().application_id("org.example_gui").build();

-    //Initialise State the containers.
+    //Explicit initialisation of the StateContainers object is no longer required as of v0.3.0.

-    StateContainers::init();
+    //StateContainers::init();

-    //The ApplicationState (which you define) can now add itself to the StateContainers instance from within its own constructor
+    //The ApplicationState (which you define) should add itself to the StateContainers instance from within its own constructor.

     ApplicationState::new(&app);